Meet the Raisins!: Plot

 The eponymous Raisins (A.C., Beebop, Stretch and Red), under the guidance of manager Rudy Bagaman, are on their way to a recording studio.
 Along the way they are approached by talent agent Leonard Limabean who offers to be their new manager but gets turned down twice.
 After arriving at the recording studio (which turns out to be a garage) and performing I Heard it Through the Grapevine, the Raisins grow disappointed at their lack of progress and hire Leonard, much to Rudy's sadness.

 Under the guidance of Leonard and his young protégé Lick Broccoli, the Raisins try their hand at various new musical genres such as Disco Polka, Country Rap, and Demolition Rock, to humorous effect.
-While Beebop, Stretch and Red are enjoying their newfound success, A.C. grows annoyed and suspects that Leonard is "selling [them] out".
-Leonard eavesdrops on A.C. and allows Lick to crank up the special effects.
-While performing the Demolition Rock song, A.C.'s voice gets hoarse and he is escorted out of the studio by Leonard.
+While Beebop, Stretch and Red are enjoying their newfound success, a cynical A.C. suspects that Leonard is exploiting them.
+Leonard eavesdrops on A.C. and allows Lick to crank up the special effects for the Demolition Rock song.
+A.C.'s voice gets hoarse during the performance, and he is escorted out of the studio after complaining to Leonard.
 As A.C. demands to be let back in, Leonard fakes Red's voice through an intercom, telling A.C. that the Raisins no longer want him.
 Leonard then forges a recording of A.C. deciding to leave the Raisins on his own.
 With A.C. absent, Leonard has Lick serve as the replacement lead singer.